oroinc/documentation/user/back-office/getting-started/navigation/record-tables.rst

 1. **Text fields that can take any value**

-   For text fields that can take any value, you can enter search words (or part of the word) and select from the list in front of it whether values that you select must contain these search phrase at any position or does not contain it at all, must start with it, end with it, etc.
+   For text fields that can take any value, you can enter search words (or part of the word) and select from the list in front of it whether the values that you select must contain these search phrase at any position or does not contain it at all, must start with it, end with it, etc.

    .. image:: /user/img/getting_started/navigation/grid_filters_define.png
       :width: 40%